Arranmore: Location

 The island lies 5 km off Burtonport, a small coastal village in The Rosses.
 The island is served by two ferry services, which operate between Arranmore and Burtonport on the mainland.
-The two operators make use of vessels previously built for the Scottish ferry operator Caledonian MacBrayne, allowing both to carry passengers, cars, and heavy-goods vehicles.
+The two operators make use of vessels previously built for the Scottish ferry operator Caledonian MacBrayne (CalMac), allowing both to carry passengers, cars, and heavy-goods vehicles.

 Habitation

 Most of the population lives along the southern and (comparatively sheltered) eastern coast, where the main village, Leabgarrow (Irish: Leadhb Gharbh), is located.
 The island has been settled since pre-Celtic times, and the few remaining signs of early settlement include a promontory fort to the south of the island and shell middens dotted along the beaches.
 Its position near the Atlantic shipping lanes was exploited, with a coast guard station and a lighthouse positioned on the most north-westerly point, and a World War II monitoring post.

-The permanent population is 469, but this rises to well over 1,000 during the summer.
+The permanent population is 478, but this rises to well over 1,000 during the summer.
 A large proportion of the housing stock is holiday homes, with both native islanders and their descendants, as well as nonlocals.
 Due to the long decline in population, in 2019, the local government began trying to entice Americans and Australians to move to the island.

 Infrastructure and economy

 The island was the first offshore island in Ireland to get electricity from the Rural Electrification Scheme, run by the E.S.B., in 1957, but was amongst the last places in the country to get universally reliable piped water (in 1973–75) and an automatic phone exchange (in 1986).
 It went directly from a manual switchboard to an ISDN-enabled system, which had to be upgraded within weeks due to massive demand for consumer phone lines, as the previous exchange had been limited to issuing numbers to business ventures only, and only had 47 internal lines.

 It relies mostly on tourism for its income (fishing was the island's mainstay up to the 1980s but is no longer a significant industry), as well as the traditional Gaeltacht summer schools.
 In recent years, a local development co-op has encouraged the development of other industries on the island, such as a call centre and teacher training for Irish teachers.
 The island's many lakes provide rod fishing opportunities.

 A co-working facility was opened in 2019 in partnership with 3 Ireland, providing high-speed internet access which the island did not previously have.
 3 have produced a major marketing campaign "The Island" based on this.

 The island has a purpose-built An Post post office.
-Despite population falling below the 500 level which An Post's 2018 review required, all island post offices have been retained.
+Despite the population falling below the 500 level which An Post's 2018 review required, all island post offices have been retained.